CoalaWeb/coalaweb-docs/docs/git/default-git-user.md

 ## <a name="intro"></a>Intro

-Git has two kinds of config files that affect what is set for the default **author/committer**.
+Git has two kinds of config files that affect what is set for the default **author/commiter**.

 ## <a name="guide"></a>Guide

 ### <a name="project"></a>Per Project

-The first is the local **.git/config** file which can be found in each of the projects that you have set up with git.
+The first is the local **config** file which can be found in each of the projects that you have set up with git.
 The default location for a **Netbeans** project would be something like this:

     ~/NetBeansProjects/example-project/.git